720kb/ndm/doc/FAQ.md

 Yarn is a great tool, we are looking forward to seeing what happens both on the Yarn and the npm side.
 Many things could change in the meantime.
 That said: if you have any idea or suggestion, here you are welcome to share and discuss!

-**Why Mac only?**

-We now focus on one OS but the app is developed keeping in mind that it will have to run also on other OSs.
-We won't _put too much meat on bbq_ for the moment, it is now very important to obtain an OS-abstracted and stable app.

-As soon as we are sure that the project is stable, it will be delivered to the other OSs.

 **Support?**